gulshanbaraik01/Bitpastel--Task/README.md

 	5. Confirm Password*
 	on clicking 'Submit' button, User can register.

 (3.)
 User Interface of 'User Dashboard' contains header, footer, and main dashboard, where User has details of own with profile picutre.
-Where user can add/update its own profile picture.
+Where user can add/update its own profile picture || details are on dashboard-->

+	1. Profile Picture (add/update)
+	2. User Name
+	3. Email
+	4. Phone

 #Visual Studio(VS) Code is used as Source Code Editor to performed this specific task.
 #Technology used:- HTML, CSS, BOOTSTRAP basics, MySQL JAVASCRIPT basics, Ajax basics, PHP, XAMPP Control Panel (For Database)